verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 	- Host ID: `12:34:56:78:9a:bc` # this should match your local machine MAC address
 	- Computer Login Name: `root`
 	- Activation Label: `<any name>`
-- Download the file and place it in the same folder the where you have extracted the files.
+- Download the file and place it in the same folder where you have extracted the files.

 #### Reproducing results